forestgrape/coronavirus/index.md

 ##### increased growth

-Overall there isn't strong evidence for increased growth of viruses in ARDS risk group:
+Overall there isn't strong evidence for increased growth of viruses in ARDS risk group compared to hospitalized cases which don't develop ARDS.
+For people with only mild symptjoms (especially children) an early and quick immune systeme reaction can be a factor [in work].
+There is limited data available comparing the viral load kinetics of people with mild symptoms.
+In the following the focus is on hospitalized cases.

 - data suggest no strong correlation between a diminished immune system and severe Covid-19 (see e.g. [zhong](#zhong))
 - patients with ADRS seem not to have especially low antibody levels as results obtained by [To, Tsang et al.](#to_tsang) indicate.
 - data by [To, Tsang et al.](#to_tsang),[Yuen et al.](#yuen) suggest that an early high viral load is no clear indication for developing an ARDS.
 - in young people the cell machinery tends to be more performant.
 So in theory viruses could spread more quickly.
+However their immune systeme is also more quick to react.

 <!--todo: immune reaction -->